VayaBuzz/vayabuzz.github.io/about.markdown

 I solve interesting problems in Javascript for a living.

-I'm blessed with a lovely wife, silly twin daughters, and an orange cat named Emma.
+I'm blessed with a lovely wife, three silly daughters, and an orange cat named Emma.